itamarbiton/jiranl/README.md

     pip install openai
     pip install termcolor

+## Setup

+To work properly, start by configuring your JIRA email address and API token as well as the OpenAI API token in the `jiranl_consts.py` file, after configuration it should looks something like this

+    JIRA_API_KEY = 'xxxxxxxxx'
+    OPENAI_API_KEY = 'xxxxxxxxx'
+    EMAIL = 'john@doe.com'

 ## Usage

 To create an issue, use the `create_issue` command along with the `--prompt` parameter, e.g.